 - Remove the chicken from the refrigerator.
 Preheat the oven to 450 degrees.

 - Spread the roughly chopped red onion and tomatoes on a large baking dish/pan.
 Place the chicken pieces on top of that layer and pour the marinade on top, making sure the pieces are not on top of each other.
-Place in the over and roast for 25 to 30 minutes or until the skin has nicely browned and crisped.
+Place in the oven and roast for 25 to 30 minutes or until the skin has nicely browned and crisped.

 - Remove the baking dish from the oven.
 Flip the chicken pieces to the other side and baste with the marinade.
 If using banana leaves, wrap them around the chicken making a bundle.
 Cover the whole baking dish with aluminum foil, securing it around the edges.
 The less steam that is able to escape, the better.